 MBDA’s VL-MICA.
-This variant of their medium range air-to-air missile is still looking for a truck-mounted land order, though it has been picked for a few naval vessels.
-It comes in infrared and radar guided versions.
-That makes the system quite dangerous, even if its radars are shut down to protect them from enemy detection.
+This variant of their medium range air-to-air missile has been picked for a few naval vessels, and a 2011 MBDA release suggests at least 1 export customer on land.
+That customer is believed to be Oman, and unconfirmed rumors suggest that there are more.
+The Platoon Command Post and 3D radar are complemented by missiles that come in infrared and radar guided versions.
+That mix makes the system dangerous even if its radars are shut down, and protected from enemy detection.

 RAFAEL’s SPYDER.
 Israel’s system uses a pair of Python-5 IIR-guided and derivative Derby radar-guided missiles to the same effect as the different MICA variants, cued by a combination of radar and optical sensors.
 The truck-mounted system comes in SR (4 missiles) and MR (8 missiles with range-extending boosters) options.
 One interesting question is whether SPYDER-MR could also mount the Stunner missile from David’s Sling, creating a mobile BMD option.
 There’s already a base for Polish-Israeli cooperation, as Peru’s new air defenses are a combination of Poprad and SPYDER-SR systems, via a partnership between Poland’s Bumar (Poprad), RAFAEL (SPYDER system), and Northrop Grumman (long-range TPS-78 radar).
 It will be interesting to see if that arrangement rebounds back to Poland.
 SPYDER has been publicly exported to Georgia, India, Peru, and Singapore.